trickydee/ultramegausb-atari-st-rpikbd/README.md

 # Atari ST RP2040/RP2350 IKBD Emulator

 This project allows you to use a RP2040 or RP2350 microcontroller (Raspberry Pi Pico or Pico 2) to emulate the HD6301 controller that is used as the intelligent keyboard controller for the Atari ST/STe/TT series of computers.
 This is useful if for example you have a Mega ST that is missing its keyboard.
-The emulator provides the ability to use a USB keyboard, mouse and joysticks with the ST.
+The emulator provides the ability to use a USB or Bluetooth (RP2350 only) keyboard, mouse and joystick / gamepads with the ST. You can also use original 9 pin Dsub 'Atari' Joysticks.

 The original project was initially created by fieldofcows in 2020 https://github.com/fieldofcows/atari-st-rpikb.
 This project builds on this great foundation to improve compatability, stability and add support for many modern game controllers either Wired or Bluetooth connected.